 Sending Manual Messages

 When you want to text back and forth with a patient, you can click into a channel through the Collaborative Inbox on the left side of the screen; this opens the patient channel.
 Simply use the white box to type your message.
-When you send it, you can either send it and resolve the channel or mark it as open or pending.
+When you send it, the channel will automatically resolve.
 Read more about channel statuses here.

 By default any message sent through WELL is sent as a secure message by default.
 A lock icon will display alongside messages sent from your practice, a lock icon indicates a secure message has been sent.
 Patients will see secure messages as links with a customizable message that requires them to click the link.
 When they select the link, they will need to verify their Protected Health Information to view the content of their message.
 As a safety measure, we have made 'secure' the default to all messages.

 What does the Patient see?

 NOTE: This mechanism is available in manual message, broadcasts, automations, campaigns, and quick responses.

 As a general rule, anything that you would freely say to a patient on their voicemail is okay to send unsecured through WELL, which makes correspondence with patients more seamless.